A New Framework of Multistage Estimation

-\item [(II):] We propose to construct stopping rules which are parameterized by a number $\ze > 0$, referred to as {\it coverage tuning parameter}, such that the coverage probabilities of random intervals associated with the stopping rules can be controlled by $\ze$.
+\item [(II):] We propose to construct stopping rules which are parameterized by a number $\ze > 0$, referred to as {\it coverage tuning parameter}, such that the coverage probabilities of the associated sequential random intervals can be controlled by $\ze$.
 Here, by ``controlled'', we mean that the coverage probabilities can be adjusted to be above any desirable level by making $\ze > 0$ sufficiently small.
-Our principle for defining stopping rules is that {\it the random interval must contain the confidence limits at the termination of sampling}, where the confidence limits are constructed at each stage of sampling process based on accumulated observations (see, e.g., Section 3 of the fifth version of our paper \cite{Chen_rule} published in arXiv on April 7, 2009, our SPIE paper \cite{Chen_SPIE} published in April 2010, and our earlier versions of this paper from September 2008 to present).
-We have shown that if the coverage probabilities of confidence limits for each stage can be controlled by $\ze$, then coverage probabilities of the random interval at the termination of sampling can be controlled by $\ze$.
+To make the coverage probability of a sequential random interval controllable by $\ze$, we propose to use a sequence of confidence intervals whose coverage probabilities can be controlled by $\ze$, referred to as {\it controlling confidence sequence}, to determine a stopping rule such that {\it the sequential random interval must include the controlling confidence sequence at the termination of sampling process} (see, e.g., Section 3 of the fifth version of our paper \cite{Chen_rule} published in arXiv on April 7, 2009, our SPIE paper \cite{Chen_SPIE} published in April 2010, and our earlier versions of this paper from September 2008 to present).
+We call such a methodology of using confidence sequences to define stopping rules to control the coverage probabilities of the associated sequential random intervals as {\it inclusion principle}.
+We have shown that if the coverage probability of the controlling confidence sequence can be controlled by $\ze$, then the coverage probability of the sequential random interval can also be controlled by $\ze$.